turbot/guardrails-docs/docs/getting-started/getting-started-azure/prepare-subscription/index.md

 Select **Create new secret**, write a description, and select **Add**.

-Capture the Value (not the Secret ID) for use later.

 <p><img alt="create secret" src="/images/docs/guardrails/getting-started/getting-started-azure/prepare-subscription/secrets-2.png"/></p>

 ## Step 7: Launch cloud shell

+Capture the Value of the secret (not the Secret ID) for use later.

 Select the cloud shell icon.